jerboa88/Mergist/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.
 This project includes various resources which carry their own copyright notices and license terms.
 See [LICENSE-THIRD-PARTY.md](LICENSE-THIRD-PARTY.md) for more details.

+## 🖇️ Related
+- **[Tally](https://tally.johng.io)**: Your favorite word counter, now with a dark mode!
+Count the number of characters, words, sentences, paragraphs, and lines in your text instantly
+- **[Shared File Finder for Google Drive](https://github.com/jerboa88/Shared-File-Finder-for-Google-Drive)**: An Apps Script that finds all files/folders on Google Drive that are shared with others and adds them to a Google Sheet

 ## 💕 Funding

 Find this project useful?
 [Sponsoring me](https://johng.io/funding) will help me cover costs and **_commit_** more time to open-source.